John Lambton, 1st Earl of Durham: Canada

 In 1838, Lord Durham was named Governor General and High Commissioner for British North America (several North American colonies administered collectively by the Colonial Office, including: the Provinces of Lower Canada and Upper Canada, Nova Scotia, New Brunswick, and their several Dependencies, Newfoundland, Prince Edward Island, Cape Breton and Bermuda).
 A main task set for him was to investigate the political situation there after the Rebellions of 1837 in Upper Canada (Ontario) and Lower Canada (Quebec) and recommendations as to necessary reforms.

-He and his longtime colleague Edward Gibbon Wakefield arrived in Lower Canada on 29 May 1838.
+Lord Durham and his longtime colleague Edward Gibbon Wakefield arrived in Lower Canada on 29 May 1838.
 One of his tasks as governor general was to investigate the circumstances surrounding the Lower Canada Rebellion of Louis-Joseph Papineau and the Upper Canada Rebellion of William Lyon Mackenzie, which had occurred in 1837.
 His decisions with regard to the Rebellion prisoners encountered stiff opposition at Westminster.
 He lost the support of the Prime Minister, Melbourne, whereupon he published his repudiation and resignation 9 October 1838 and set sail for London on 1 November.

-Durham's detailed and famous Report on the Affairs of British North America (London, January 1839) recommended a modified form of responsible government and a legislative union of Upper Canada, Lower Canada and the Maritime Provinces in order to assimilate the French Canadians, who he considered inferior.
+Lord Durham's detailed Report on the Affairs of British North America (London, January 1839) recommended a modified form of responsible government and a legislative union of Upper Canada, Lower Canada and the Maritime Provinces in order to assimilate the French Canadians, whom he considered inferior.
+Indeed, he stated in his report that French Canadians were " a people with no literature and no history " and therefore wished their full assimilation.

-Lord Durham has been lauded in Canadian history for his recommendation to introduce responsible government.
-However, the British government did not accept that recommendation.
-It took 10 more years before a responsible parliament was established in the colonies.
-(Colonial legislatures had existed in the two Canadas since 1791 but were toothless compared to appointed colonial administrators).
+Lord Durham is lauded by some Canadian historians for his recommendation to introduce responsible government, which the British government did not accept.
+It took ten more years before a responsible parliament was established in the colonies.
+Colonial legislatures had existed in the two Canadas since 1791 but were toothless compared to appointed colonial administrators.
 Lord Durham is less well regarded for recommending the union of Upper and Lower Canada, which resulted in the creation of the united Province of Canada.

-As early as 1844, Lord Durham's intended policy of assimilation faced setbacks, as Louis-Hippolyte Lafontaine's party in the House managed to force de facto re-establishment of French as a language of Parliament.
+As early as 1844, Lord Durham's intended policy of assimilation faced setbacks, as Louis-Hippolyte Lafontaine's party in the House forced de facto reestablishment of French as a language of Parliament.
 Once responsible government was achieved (1848), French Canadians in Canada East succeeded by voting as a bloc in ensuring that they were powerfully represented in any cabinet, especially as the politics of Canada West was highly factional.
 The resulting deadlock between Canada East and West led to a movement for federal rather than unitary government, which resulted in the creation of confederation, a federal state known as the Dominion of Canada, incorporating New Brunswick and Nova Scotia, and dividing the United Canadas into two provinces, Ontario (Canada West) and Quebec (Canada East), in 1867.

+Industrialist

+Lord Durham was a major coal owner in north east England and key participator in the Limitation of the Vend, a price fixing combination of mine owners.
+His rivalry with Charles Vane, 3rd Marquess of Londonderry, was to be a cause of the cartel's eventual collapse.